 Can anyone give any ideas as to which part has died?
 I'd tend to expect that I've sheared or bent something inside, but I don't want to delve deeper until I'm in proximity to my soldering iron (to detach the wires necessary) and know what I'm aiming for.

+The problem is actually the mirror box controlling mechanism and not the shutter it self ,strictly speaking.
+What is happening is that the locking /unlocking of mirror, when it is cocked, is gummed up by perished rubber bushings and rubber shock dumpers ( life span of 15-20 years max ) .
 You need to get to the left hand side of the mirror box ( easy to locate once you take the m. box out ) and clean out with isopropanol ( can use benzine but is unhealthy ).
 Relatively easy but make a note of where the wiring goes ( shutter and l. meter ).
 And then also take care with the mirror box -cocking mechanism at the bottom ( draw picture of position before dismantling ).

 - If you need clarification, ask it in the comment box above.

 - Better answers use proper spelling and grammar.

 - Provide details, support with references or personal experience.